 Commission staff alleged that between 2 July 2014 and 9 September 2014, Couch Commerce Inc. sent CEMs, or caused or permitted any of its subsidiaries, namely 8108773 Canada Inc. and DealFind.com Inc., to send CEMs to electronic addresses, without a functioning unsubscribe mechanism contrary to paragraph 6(2)(c) of the Act.

 Commission staff also alleged that Ghassan Halazon acquiesced in this violation while he was the President and CEO of Couch Commerce Inc. Couch Commerce’s non-functioning unsubscribe mechanism was a broad and recurring compliance issue that Ghassan Halazon ought to have known about over the time, considering the importance of email distribution lists to the Couch Commerce group’s business.
 Evidence shows that even when Couch Commerce group’s employees told a customer they had been unsubscribed, they had actually not been.
-Appropriate steps to fix the unsubscribe process were never taken.
-No evidence shows that Ghassan Halazon instituted any policy or procedure relating to compliance with the Act.
+No evidence shows that Ghassan Halazon instituted any written policy or procedure relating to compliance with the Act.
+However, Ghassan Halazon produced documentation showing good faith as well as some steps undertaken to comply with CASL, and further agreed to develop and implement a compliance program (see below).

 Pursuant to section 22 of the Act, the CRTC designated person served a Notice of Violation (NOV) on Brian Conley on 13 February 2017, whereby it was alleged that he was liable, in his director capacity, for the violations committed by nCrowd, Inc. pursuant to section 31 of the Act.
 The NOV set out an administrative monetary penalty totaling $100,000.
 Pursuant to section 24(1) of the Act, Brian Conley submitted representations to the Commission (see details below).